sebasong23/simpledockerlamp/README.md

 15. All good, you can now start developing your laravel application.

 16. To stop the containers, run Ctrl C on the terminal where you ran the docker-compose up command or run.bat command.

+Tested work well in Windows 11.
+Official git repo is in https://github.com/sebasong23/simpledockerlamp

+### Configuration

+docker-compose yml contain port configuration
+For example to change port 80 to 81, or 8000 to 8001
+ ports:
+      - "81:80"
+      - "8001:8000"

+Happy Laravelling!